 Our tagliatelle funghi e salsiccia recipe (mushroom tagliatelle with sausage), combines flavours of earthy porcini, rich Norcia sausage meat and dry white wine, for a rustic yet tempting dish.
-Fresh, handmade tagliatelle proves the perfect accompaniment for this rugged sauce; its increased surface area and rough texture are the perfect partner to to sop up every drop of the robust ragù.
+Fresh, handmade tagliatelle proves the perfect accompaniment for this rugged sauce; its increased surface area and rough texture are the perfect partner to sop up every drop of the tasty ragù.
 Finish with a generous helping of Parmigiano Reggiano, fresh parsley and cracked black pepper and you’re onto a sure-fire winner.

 Our rustic tagliatelle funghi e salsiccia recipe

 Cooking Time: 15 minutes

 - 150g Norcia sausage or good quality sausage meat (you can use sausage links here, just remove their casing before cooking)

 - 50g dried porcini mushrooms, rehydrated in boiling water

 - 2 tablespoons of extra virgin olive oil